subscribe: Posts | Comments

 0 comments

-But the first public artwork to be commissioned and installed by the Fort Myers Public Art Committee using funds contributed by developers to the city’s public art fund is a Dupont red proto-architectural sculpture titled Fire Dance.
-Dedicated March 2, 2012, Fire Dance is the product of internationally-renowned monumental sculptor David Black, whose design beat out those submitted by 161 other artists who vied for the honor of creating a piece that represents the energy and vitality of Centennial Park during public events such as concerts, jazz festivals and Fourth of July fireworks displays.
+Fire Dance was the first public artwork to be commissioned and installed by the Fort Myers Public Art Committee using funds contributed to the city’s public art fund.
+Dedicated March 2, 2012, the Dupont red proto-architectural sculpture is the product of internationally-renowned monumental sculptor David Black, who chosen over 161 other artists who vied for the honor.
+Black created a modernist piece whose lines, curves and spirals represent the energy and vitality of Centennial Park during public events such as concerts, jazz festivals and Fourth of July fireworks displays.

-[The Florida cities that have enacted public art ordinances reads like a AAA directory of tourist destinations: Bradenton, Bonita Springs, Boynton Beach, Clearwater, Coconut Creek, Coral Gables, Coral Springs, Delray Beach, Dunedin, Fort Worth, Gainesville, Homestead, Jacksonville, Key West, Lauderhill, Largo, Miami Beach, Miami Gardens, Naples, North Miami, Orlando, Palm Beach Gardens, Pompano Beach, Port St. Lucie, Sarasota, St. Petersburg, Sunrise, Tamarac, Tampa, Tarpon Springs, Village of Key Biscayne, Village of Palmetto Bay and West Palm Beach.
-However unlike Fort Myers' ordinance, which merely encourages participation by private developers, each of these percent-for-art ordinances is mandatory.]
+[Fort Myers joins more than three dozen Florida municipalities and a dozen counties that have adopted percent-for-art ordinances.
+Among the Florida cities that have enacted public art ordinances are Bradenton, Bonita Springs, Boynton Beach, Clearwater, Coconut Creek, Coral Gables, Coral Springs, Delray Beach, Dunedin, Fort Worth, Gainesville, Homestead, Jacksonville, Key West, Lauderhill, Largo, Miami Beach, Miami Gardens, Naples, North Miami, Orlando, Palm Beach Gardens, Pompano Beach, Port St. Lucie, Sarasota, St. Petersburg, Sunrise, Tamarac, Tampa, Tarpon Springs, Village of Key Biscayne, Village of Palmetto Bay and West Palm Beach.]

 Benefits of Public Art